proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 #### Linux and MacOS

-For simplicity and automating a few steps for a list of languages you can try [code-runner](https://github.com/proffapt/code-runner).
+For simplicity and to automate a few steps for a list of languages you can try [code-runner](https://github.com/proffapt/code-runner).
 <img width="603" alt="image" src="https://user-images.githubusercontent.com/86282911/199088479-26cce835-c9bc-414d-9bc4-5de188145c92.png">

 ##### Installation